 To make your accountholders' deposit process as convenient as possible, encourage U.S. Treasury check deposits through your mobile capture application.
 Mobile deposits are quick and secure, and they eliminate trips to the branch or ATM.

-A 2021 Mobile Deposit Benchmark Report from Cornerstone Advisors found that 70 percent of mobile banking users now rate mobile deposit as a critical or important mobile banking feature.
+A 2021 Mobile Deposit Benchmark Report from Cornerstone Advisors found that 70% of mobile banking users rate mobile deposit as a critical or important mobile banking feature.
 Now may be the time to capitalize on the mobile activity surge by driving adoption of your mobile deposit channel.